Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 When Manual Focus works better

 Fujifilm’s autofocus system has been rapidly evolving in recent years.
 But there are times when manual focus is the better option.
-Here are some times when I personally prefer manual focus with my Fujifilm:
+Here are some times when I prefer manual focus with my Fujifilm:

 - Ensuring maximum foreground-to-background sharpness in landscapes.